Acts of Compassion at EPUMC

 Bethesda House of Schenectady.
 Bethesda House is an interfaith ministry to the homeless, disabled, and economically disadvantaged citizens of Schenectady County.
 Located in the Hamilton/Vale neighborhood of Schenectady, Bethesda House provides a daytime hospitality center, case management, food pantry, and transitional and permanent supervised housing.
 Clergy and laity from EPUMC were instrumental in the founding of Bethesda House in 1992 and have continued to be involved as volunteers at the hospitality center and food pantry, members of the Board of Directors, and participants in the annual "Bowling for Bethesda House" and other fundraisers.
 Several years ago, EPUMC initiated the "Sock Project;" on the second Sunday of each month during the worship service, we take up a special collection of socks and money to ensure that the guests of Bethesda House have clean, dry, warm socks to wear.
 On the fourth Sunday of the month after worship, we gather in the narthex to make 200 sandwiches for Bethesda House, using deli meat and cheese provided by the congregation and bread supplied by the church.
 To visit the Bethesda House website, click here.

-Schenectady Community Ministries (SCM).
-SCM is a partnership of more than 50 congregations for ministries of social service and social justice.
-With financial support and volunteers from its members and others, SCM serves thousands of high-need people each year.
-SCM addresses public health needs such as food insecurity and nutrition education, racism and diversity concerns, and summer recreation and education.
-EPUMC supports SCM in several ways.
-On the third Sunday of every month during worship, a special monetary collection is taken up for the SCM Food Pantry located on Albany Street.
+Sycamore Collaborative (formerly SiCM).
+Sycamore Collaborative is an interfaith partnership of more than 50 congregations for ministries of social service and social justice.
+With financial support and volunteers from its members and others, Sycamore Collaborative serves thousands of high-need people each year.
+Sycamore Collaborative addresses public health needs such as food insecurity and nutrition education, racism and diversity concerns, and summer recreation and education.
+EPUMC supports Sycamore Collaborative in several ways.
+On the third Sunday of every month during worship, a special monetary collection is taken up for the Sycamore Collaborative Food Pantry located on Albany Street.
 During the summer, volunteers from our congregation assist in the Summer Lunch Program, which provides free hot lunches to Schenectady children.
-In May, EPUMC fields a team for the CROP Walk, sponsored by SCM, which raises funds to combat hunger and poverty locally and globally.
+In May, EPUMC fields a team for the CROP Walk, sponsored by Sycamore Collaborative, which raises funds to combat hunger and poverty locally and globally.
 Individuals from EPUMC have also volunteered at the food pantry for many years.
-To visit the SCM website, click here.
+To visit the Sycamore Collaborative website, click here.

 Regional Food Bank of Northeastern New York.
 The Regional Food Bank collects large donations of food from the food industry and distributes it to charitable agencies serving hungry and disadvantaged people in 23 counties.
 From Plattsburgh to Newburgh, in urban, rural, and suburban communities, the Regional Food Bank provides over 30 million pounds of food a year to 1,000 food pantries, soup kitchens, and other agencies that feed the hungry.
 Several times a year, volunteers from EPUMC spend a couple hours on a Saturday afternoon working at the Regional Food Bank, located on Albany-Shaker Road.
 We help to sort and pack food and household items for shipment to the frontline agencies.
 To visit the Regional Food Bank website, click here.